finbourne/lusid-sdk-csharp/sdk/docs/EntitiesApi.md

 # **GetPropertyDefinitionByEntityUniqueId**
 > PropertyDefinitionEntity GetPropertyDefinitionByEntityUniqueId (string entityUniqueId, DateTimeOrCutLabel? effectiveAt = null, DateTimeOffset? asAt = null, List<string>? previews = null)

-[EXPERIMENTAL] GetPropertyDefinitionByEntityUniqueId: Get property definition by EntityUniqueId
+GetPropertyDefinitionByEntityUniqueId: Get property definition by EntityUniqueId

 Retrieve a particular property definition.
 If the property definition is deleted, this will return the state of the property definition immediately prior to deletion.